ritobanrc/grade11/ap_lang/favorite_essay.md

+# The Wheel of Time -- Favorite Book Essay

 I apologize profusely for the length.
 I had intended this to be pretty short, but there's just so much to talk about, because there's so much in the series.
 This is going to probably end up as like a 5 paragraph essay.
 I suppose that's fitting, considering that the Wheel of Time was originally intended to be a 6 book series, but by the end, spanned 15 books and over 4.4 million words.